 Seeing it from that angle might still sound pretty straightforward.
 Today, I’d like to delve even deeper though and write a bit about taking responsibility for your progress as a singer.

-It is very easy to constantly blame others for your stalling progress as a singer.
+It is very easy to constantly blame others for your lacking (technical or professional) progress as a singer.
 Things we commonly hear, or maybe have even said ourselves at some point, are (and this list is really endless):

 - I would love to commit more/change career, but I have family/financial obligations/a sick parent …